pc-gitops/wge-dev-template/README.md

-# Template for deploying WGE Cluster
+# Template for deploying K8s Cluster

-This repository contains the template for deploying a WGE cluster.
-Use this repository template to create a new repository and follow the instructions below to deploy a WGE cluster.
+This repository contains the template for deploying a K8s cluster.
+Use this repository template to create a new repository and follow the instructions below to deploy a K8s cluster.

 On a MacBook it is designed to use the Docker Kubernetes deployed from Docker Dashboard but can be used with any Kubernetes cluster.
 On Linux it will create a Kind cluster.